Skip Navigation

 A University of Maryland survey that influenced the Campus Pantry’s expansion and helped spur the launch of an emergency meals fund is back to measure students’ experiences with food insecurity.

 Available online through Oct.
-22, the Food Access & Student Well-being Survey follows the release of a report about the last time it was conducted, in Spring 2023; it found that 27% of UMD students reported being food-insecure—an increase of seven percentage points since the survey’s debut in 2017.
+22, the Food Access & Student Well-being Survey follows the release of a report about the last time it was conducted, in Spring 2023; it found that of the 5,994 UMD students who responded to the survey, 27% reported food insecurity—an increase of seven percentage points since the survey’s debut in 2017.

 The report, led by Yu-Wei Wang, research director and assistant director of the Counseling Center, said that inflation, high interest rates and the end of pandemic relief programs contributed to the rise in students’ food insecurity, defined as limited or uncertain access to adequate food.
 That report came on the heels of nearly double-digit price hikes for food in 2022; by comparison, food prices have risen just 2.4% in the last 12 months, according to the U.S. Bureau of Labor Statistics.